Consider this is your 72-hour race weekend starter pack to ROCK

 Event though you need to do all the hard work in advance, it is totally worth the wait!
 Walk the great halls of the residence, tracing the footsteps of America’s greatest leaders.

 If you are looking for a night out in the town, Adams Morgan is the place to go!
-It’s renown for a nightlife and entertainment teeming with millennials throughout the week.
+Here you’ll nightlife and entertainment teeming with millennials throughout the week.
 Experience hip and edgy bars, eclectic furniture shops, vintage record shops, a budding restaurant scene and more.

 Georgetown is a well known neighborhood with historic roots accompanied by large shopping malls, hip restaurants and antique shops.
 It’s a cultural and entertainment hub for visitors and locals alike where old world history blends with modern flair in some of the city’s hottest restaurants, bakeries and lounges.
 Find charm in cobblestone streets and tree-lined streets.
 This is a cute neighborhood to explore!